-8.1 The reaction to fire classification for the Gebrik Insulating Brick Cladding System in accordance with BS EN 13501-1 : 2007, is B - s1,d0.

-8.2 The classification applies to the full range of brick-slip finishes covered by this Certificate.

-8.3 The system is restricted for use in buildings up to 18 metres in height except for the system detailed in clause 8.7 of this Certificate.

-8.4 For houses in Scotland and for all buildings in England and Wales and Northern Ireland, the system is suitable for use on, or at any distance from, the boundary.
+- 🖢 8.1 The reaction to fire classification for the Gebrik Insulating Brick Cladding System in accordance with BS EN 13501-1 : 2007, is B - s1,d0. - 8.2 The classification applies to the full range of brick-slip finishes covered by this Certificate. - 8.3 The system is restricted for use in buildings up to 18 metres in height except for the system detailed in section 8.7 of this Certificate. - 8.4 For houses in Scotland and for all buildings in England and Wales and Northern Ireland, the system is suitable for use on, or at any distance from, the boundary.

-🐲 8.5 For flats and maisonettes and non-domestic buildings in Scotland, the system is suitable only for use more 3 than one metre from the boundary, except for the systems detailed in clause 8.7 of this Certificate.

-8.6 The system is not classified as 'non-combustible', therefore calculations for unprotected areas may apply, dependent on the fire resistance characteristics of the wall, except for the system detailed in clause 8.7 of this Certificate.
+8.6 The system is not classified as 'non-combustible', therefore calculations for unprotected areas may apply, dependent on the fire resistance characteristics of the wall, except for the system detailed in section 8.7 of this Certificate.